Libraries in China: Imperial China

+Communist China

 Following the founding of the People's Republic, government and education leaders strove to develop library services and make them available throughout the country.
-The National Book Coordination Act of 1957 authorized the establishment of two national library centers, one in Beijing (National Library of China) and the other in Shanghai (Shanghai Library), and nine regional library networks.
+The National Book Coordination Act of 1957 authorized the establishment of two national library centers, one in Beijing (the National Library of China) and the other in Shanghai (the Shanghai Library), and nine regional library networks.
 Even so, libraries still were scarce, and those facilities that were available were cramped and offered only rudimentary services.
-Seeing the lack of libraries as a major impediment to modernization efforts, government leaders in the early 1980s took special interest in the development of library services.
-The special concentration of funds and talent began to produce significant results.
+Seeing the lack of libraries as a major impediment to modernization efforts, government leaders in the early 1980s took special interest in their development.
+The dedicated concentration of funds and talent began to produce significant results.
 More than forty Chinese institutions of higher learning also had established library science or information science departments.
 There were more than 2,300 public libraries at the county level and above, containing nearly 256 million volumes, and below the county level some 53,000 cultural centers included a small library or reading room.